Teodor-Zhelyazkov/dateMap/README.md

 # dateMap
 dateMap it's a simple pure javascript library for selecting dates.
+Easy to use and easy to add or change custom styles.

 # get started